BayesianModelingandComputationInPython/BookCode_Edition1/_sources/markdown/chp_09.md

 only matters when it changes or informs a decision, whether indirectly or directly.
 This will require some preparation, the amount of effort required should not be underestimated.
-In some situations this step takes more time than all the previous one combined.
+In some situations this step takes more time than all the previous ones combined.
 There is no specific formulation here, what needs to be done depends heavily on the specific situation and audience, but we will cover the concepts in a high level to survey the landscape.